KareemE125/Social-Media-App/README.md

 Social Media App.
 This app is developed using Flutter Framework.
 State mangment using Cubit (BLoC).
-MyShop App is working in cooperation with Google Firebase.
+My App is working in cooperation with Google Firebase.

 # some of the functionalities
 1) users